Justin26l/json2mongoose/readme.md

 ex: docuemt interface, schema, model.

 if you don't wish to drop your hair after some bug came out,
 match the schema file name with document name.

+# To Do
+[] validation of json schema,
+    - x-foreignKey collection exist
+    -

 ## License
 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file for details.